icons8/pichon-docs/docs/pichon-macOS.md

 You can start exploring My Images tab by uploading or drag&dropping images from your device:

-You can share the uploaded image, find similar images in Pichon's photo gallery, remove the image's background, upscale it and export the edited version.
+After that you can share the uploaded image, find similar images in Pichon's photo gallery, remove the image's background, upscale it and export the edited version.

 Each image is automatically tagged by our AI detectors, but you can also add your own tags.

-Organize your images by adding them to different folders.
+Organizing images can done by adding them to different folders.
 Folders can be exported or shared with your Icons8 friends, same as Collections: